zhanghay/DominDetectionLearn/README.md

-# [[CVPR-2024] LEAD: Learning Decomposition for Source-free Universal Domain Adaptation](https://arxiv.org/abs/2403.03421)
+# 基于 [[CVPR-2024] LEAD: Learning Decomposition for Source-free Universal Domain Adaptation](https://arxiv.org/abs/2403.03421)

 ## Introduction
 The main challenge for Source-free Universal Domain Adaptation (SF-UniDA) is determining whether covariate-shifted samples belong to target-private unknown categories.
 Existing methods tackle this either through hand-crafted thresholding or by developing time-consuming iterative clustering strategies.
 In this paper, we propose a new idea of LEArning Decomposition (LEAD), which decouples features into source-known and -unknown components to identify target-private data.
 Technically, LEAD initially leverages the orthogonal decomposition analysis for feature decomposition.
 Then, LEAD builds instance-level decision boundaries to adaptively identify target-private data.
 Extensive experiments across various UniDA scenarios have demonstrated the effectiveness and superiority of LEAD.
 Notably, in the OPDA scenario on VisDA dataset, LEAD outperforms GLC by 3.5\% overall H-score and reduces 75\% time to derive pseudo-labeling decision boundaries.